catalyst/catalystcloud-orchestration/Moodle_2servers/README.rst

 * key_name: you must set this to your tenancy key name
 * image: the image name (default: ubuntu-14.04-x86_64)
 * servers_flavor: the instance size (default: c1.c1r1)
+* public_net_id: ID of the public net for your region
+* private_net_dns_servers: comma-separated list of DNS server IPs
+* ssh_ip_cidr: originating network for SSH connections in CIDR format

 The next three parameters follow the naming scheme used in the e-learning team at Catalyst for self-host setup and are used primarily to christen the databases and the $SITEENVIRONMENT variable

 * site_name: (default catcloud)
 * environment: (default test)
 * app_type: (default moodle)

 * site_url: the site_url.
 You need to make sure that this resolves either locally or globally since at the moment the Moodle site will not be accessible via IP (default: moodle-heat.elearning.catalyst.net.nz)
 * moodle_version: a valid Moodle branch number.
 Assigned to env variable MOODLEVERSION and used to create the remote branch name as MOODLE_"$MOODLEVERSION"_STABLE.
 Current default: 27
+* db_root_password: insert your DB root password here